jamiemori/jamiemori.github.io/_posts/articles/2015-09-15-Music and Novelty.md

 <a id="playdaft" style="cursor: pointer;" class="btn">Play/Pause</a>

 One more time in typical daft punk fashion is quite mechanical and repetitive.
-It samples an Eddie Johns track called "More Spell on You" and also features vocals by Romanthony, which have been heavily vocoded.
+It samples an Eddie Johns track called "More Spell on You" and also features vocals by Romanthony, which has been heavily vocoded.
 Instrumentally, the song consists mainly of the Eddie Johns sample, the kick drum, hats, snare, and an organ sounding instrument during the interlude.
 The instrumental loops run repetitively throughout the entire song with minimal modulation.
 The structure of the song arises mainly from variations in volume and the level of filter applied.
 This is not surprising since Daft Punk is categorized under "French House," which is sometimes called "Filter House" due to its heavy reliance on filtering and phaser effects.

 ### Massive Attack - Paradise Circus
 <div class="wave-container sound" id="wave2">
 </div>
 <a id="playmassive" style="cursor: pointer;" class="btn">Play/Pause</a>

 Paradise Circus is a fairly minimal track.
 It features the haunting vocals of Hope Sandoval, who by the way is/was? the lead singer of Mazzy Star (remember "Fade Into You?").
 The melody consists mostly of the xylophone and Hope's vocals.
-The instrumentals sound organic and lush with drum kits, layered claps, finger snaps, and the bass dictating the rhythmic.
+The instrumentals sound organic and lush with drum kits, layered claps, finger snaps, and the bass dictating the rhythm.
 In addition, the track is intermittently peppered with synthetic noises.
-Towards the of the song there is an intense crescendo of piano and strings, finally fading out with large amounts of reverberation.
+Towards the end of the song there is an intense crescendo of piano and strings, finally fading out with large amounts of reverberation.

 <script>
 </script>